Meet the Team

 The following are the full-time staff who are the hands, feet, hearts and minds committed to serving with SAM Ministries using their unique training and gifts.

-Mr. Robert (Bob) Guzak (Vice-President) – Bob is a retired businessman whose business background was in the Oil Industry, running a service rig company, which was the family business.
-He has held a private pilot’s license since 1980 and had the privilege of assisting in the flying of the mission aircraft from Canada to Mozambique.
-Bob has been involved with SAM Ministries since its inception and has served on the board of directors.
-He was recently appointed as vice-president, replacing Bill Green.
-Bob and his wife, Sharon, are born again Christians and have attended Richfield Christian Fellowship in Edmonton Alberta for the past 30 years.
-They have nine grown children.
+Bob Guzak (Advisor to the board) – Bob is a retired businessman whose business background was in the Oil Industry, running a service rig company, which was the family business.
+He has held a private pilot’s license since 1980 and had the privilege of assisting in ferrying the mission aircraft from Canada to Mozambique in 1996.
+In 2013, Bob and some of his family spent a month visiting our mission in Mozambique where he undertook numerous tasks.
+Bob has been involved for many years with SAM Ministries.

 Patti is a member of Richfield Christian Fellowship where she assists the treasurer and serves wherever she is able.
 She has served in the office of SAM Ministries since 2001.
 Patti along with her husband Bill felt it a privilege to travel to Brazil with our missionaries in 2004 and have a strong desire to visit the mission field in Mozambique as well.
 Patti says, “no one can describe the mission field, you must experience it first hand, and when you do, you will never be the same.”
 It is the commitment of our missionaries to the people they serve that encourages others to help in whatever way they can.